Rhône culture

 The Rhône culture was an archaeological culture of the Early Bronze Age (c.
 2200-1500 BC) located in eastern France and western Switzerland, centred along the Rhône river.
 The culture developed from the local Bell Beaker culture, possibly with further migrations from central Europe.
-According to Sergent (1995) the Rhône culture represents a southern variant of the Unetice culture.
+According to Bernard Sergent (1995), the origin of the Ligurian linguistic family (in his opinion distantly related to the Celtic and Italic ones) should be traced back to the Polada and Rhone cultures.
+Both are regarded as southern variants of the Unetice culture.
 Rhône culture metalwork and pottery are particularly similar to those of the Straubing group in Bavaria.